-Every course in the program can be taken either online or on campus.
-Both online and on campus students should register for on campus courses.
+Every course in the program can be taken either online or on-campus.

 Online Component

 Every course in the program has an online component that enables students to interact with the instructor and with one another between class meetings.
 The purpose of the online component is to encourage interaction among students and to promote use of the Internet for learning and communication.